Siftah/get_iplayer/install/winsetup.md

 <http://www.infradead.org/get_iplayer_win/get_iplayer_setup_latest.exe>

+**NOTE:** You must have administrator privileges to install get_iplayer.
+If you are the only user on your PC you should already have administrator privileges.

 ### Perl Support

 The installer will install a private customised version of [Strawberry Perl](http://strawberryperl.com/) that includes all necessary Perl modules.
 It will not interfere with any other Perl distribution you may already have installed.